-Identification of the woods used in the construction of the coffins was undertaken by the examination of samples by scanning electron microscopy (Cartwright, in press).
+Identification of the woods used in the construction of the coffins was undertaken by the examination of samples by scanning electron microscopy (Cartwright, 2018).

 It is important to note that some of the smaller pieces of wood and many of the connectors (dowels and tenons) were not accessible for sampling, so the description here of the carpenters’ materials is not comprehensive.
 However, all the principal elements of each part of the coffin set were identified by examination of the 152 samples taken.
 The woods used were the native sycomore fig (Ficus sycomorus), sidr (Ziziphus spina-christi), Nile acacia (Acacia nilotica), tamarisk (Tamarix aphylla) and the imported cedar of Lebanon (Cedrus libani).

 |Mummy board||Sycomore fig||Not accessible for sampling|